gosling-lang/gosling-react-example/README.md

 ## Gosling API

-To use the Gosling API, we need to create a reference to the GoslingComponent.
+To use the Gosling API, you need to create a [Ref](https://reactjs.org/docs/refs-and-the-dom.html) that stores a reference to the GoslingComponent.

 ```javascript
 const gosRef = React.useRef(null)